cmerighi/Pacem.Push/readme.md

 # Pacem.Push
 Ongoing implementation of
 a [VAPID](https://tools.ietf.org/id/draft-ietf-webpush-vapid-03.html)
-web push server, written in ASP.Net Core 3.1+.
+web push server, written in ASP.Net 5+.

 ### The Big Picture
 This WebApi aims to provide all the endpoints and functionalities